lorenzouriel/ebook-git-github/topics/en/05-guide-to-troubleshooting.md

 If something goes wrong, you need to know how to respond, Git isn’t just about the happy path:
 - You work
 - You make a commit
-- Merge Branch
+- Merge the branch
-- Deploy Changes
+- Deploy

 We love the happy path, that's why is happy!